Improve your English skills

-Start with practical vocabulary.
+Start by learning practical vocabulary.
 Learn words that are actually important to you at work, at home and out and about.

 Use stick it notes and label things around your home.